Man suspected in death of Houston-area officer may be headed to Louisiana

-The man facing a felony murder charge in connection with the death of a Houston-area police officer may be headed to Louisiana, according to a report from KHOU.
+LAFAYETTE, La.
+(KLFY) – The man facing a felony murder charge in connection with the death of a Houston-area police officer may be headed to Louisiana.

 An alert issued Wednesday, Dec.
 11 states Tavores Henderson, 21, was last seen just before 2 p.m. in Missouri City with a man identified only by the name Anthony.